 The project’s sustainable solutions are integral to its architectural solution, thoughtfully demonstrating the interdependence between sustainability and scientific research.
 The SEC employs ambitious low energy strategies across all building systems by establishing an aggressive total energy use intensity (EUI) target representing a 77% reduction in energy over a typical laboratory building.

-BETH ISRAEL DEACONESS MEDICAL CENTER, INPATIENT BUILDING
+BETH ISRAEL DEACONESS MEDICAL CENTER, new INPATIENT BUILDING

 Multiple analyses conducted during the design process throughout the conceptual and schematic design phases directly shaped the patient room design.
 Factors explored include the optimal angle of façade serration, type and size of glazing, elimination of perimeter heating system, capacity and limitations of chilled beams, validation of E+ against TRANE Trace, and family zone lay-out and comfort.
 Close collaboration between architects and engineers allowed for a well-informed early HVAC design for the patient rooms resulting in a total energy usage reduction while maintaining a compelling aesthetic strategy.